bobk48/Raspberry-Pi-5-OS/README.md

    version, and will keep you posted about any differences (if any) between the Debian Bookworm version and the Debian Trixie version.

+* On page 37, step 1., the client# command should read:

+     sudo apt install ftp

+  instead of sudo install ftp

 * In Chapter 2, page 210, the sudo who -r command can be replaced with the following bash command to obtain the legacy run level: